What is RapidCompact ?

 Depending on the chosen mode the optimization outcome can be quite different in terms of visual fidelity but also in terms of performance; here is a chart illustrating the different modes and their (dis)advantages:

 As you can see the default Atlas Baking delivers average visual quality output and quite good performance optimization.
-If your input content already has optimized UV layouts and textures, we would recommend the Preserve UVs mode as it preserves the visual fidelity and otherwise only improves performance by reducing polycount and/or texture resolution.
+If your input content comes with a limited amount of meshes and materials (draw calls) and already has optimized UV layouts and textures, we would recommend the Preserve UVs mode as it preserves the visual fidelity and otherwise only improves performance by reducing polycount and/or texture resolution.

 - Topology Settings (Mesh Decimation Settings)